edcrewe/cookie_audit/README.txt

 full automatic audit of a website, since it is dependent on the user manually clicking around the site.

-It could potentially be automated by, for example, writing a Selenium triggered crawl to push Firefox with the privacy dashboard plugin across a whole site, but this seems a rather top heavy inelegant way of doing it, when there are spiders available that can retrieve cookies.
+It could potentially be automated by, for example, installing the plugin then using scrapies Firefox client option with the privacy dashboard plugin across a whole site, but this seems a rather top heavy inelegant way of doing it, when spiders themselves can retrieve the cookies.

 This software is a set of configuration scripts for one such spider, Scrapy.

 http://scrapy.org/

+Installation details on the site, or alternatively install fabric and virtualenv then run the fabfile in this directory.

 Auditing your domain
 --------------------